 Escabeche

-Escabeche refers to both a dish of poached or fried fish that is marinated in an acidic mixture before serving, and to the marinade itself.
-The dish is common in Peruvian Cuisine and popular in both Spanish cuisine and Provencal cuisine.
+Escabeche is a typical Mediterranean cuisine which refers to both a dish of poached or fried fish that is marinated in an acidic mixture before serving, and to the marinade itself.
+The dish is common in Spanish cuisine, Panamanian cuisine, Peruvian cuisine, Puerto Rican cuisine, Mexican cuisine, and popular in Catalan cuisine, Portuguese cuisine and Provencal cuisine.
 The dish appears as far as Asia in the Philippines with adjustments to local food staples.
-It is usually served cold after marinating in a refrigerator overnight (or longer).
+It is usually served cold after marinating in a refrigerator overnight or longer.
 The acid in the marinade is usually vinegar but can also include citrus juice.
+Escabeche is a popular presentation of canned or potted preserved fish, such as tuna, bonito or sardines.
+In the New World, versions of the basic marinade are often used with other foods than fish and meats, for example green bananas (Puerto Rico), jalapeno peppers (Mexico), etc.

 See also